 Growing up surrounded by the Old World sophistication and cool attitude that the Big Easy is known for, Alexa Pulitzer infuses her native culture with her vast experiences abroad to create her iconic, sophisticated and original paper collections.

 She’s highly sought out for her custom stationery and private label collections, distributing in over 1,000 upscale retailers around the globe and designing proprietary collections for the likes of Bergdorf Goodman, Tory Burch, Anthropologie, The National World War 2 Museum, Pottery Barn and more.
 For over 25 years, Alexa Pulitzer, LLC has proudly manufactured her products in the USA and grown to be one of New Orleans’ proudest exports.
 When she’s not creating or hosting jazz salons, she can be found spending quality time with her husband, Seth and their two children.

 Alexa forever incorporates her roots of classic Italian aesthetic with her hometown joie de vie and playful sophistication into her artistry and daily life.

-From Textiles to Text:
+From Textiles to Text

-Driven by the beat of New Orleans and the belief that what goes around comes around, Alexa incessantly hosts and entertains boundlessly, introducing people to one another and giving guests of the Crescent City an insider’s perspective of everything there is to love about the people and favored cultural make up of her beloved home.
+Driven by the infectious beat of the city and the belief that what goes around comes around, Alexa incessantly hosts and entertains — so much so that she was named one of America’s Best Salonnieres twice!
+She is the ultimate connector, introducing like minded individuals and creatives to one another and giving guests of the Crescent City an insider’s perspective on everything there is to love about the people and culture of her beloved home town.